Juniper (friar): Humility

-When the friars returned, one of them, known for understanding Brother Junípero's simplicity, observed how the friar cooked with great fervor and enjoyed the scene.
-He informed the others that Brother Juniper had made a large amount of food.
+When the friars returned, one of them, known for understanding Juniper's simplicity, observed how the friar cooked with great fervor and enjoyed the scene.
+He informed the others that Juniper had made a large amount of food.

-In the end, Brother Juniper brought the food to the refectory.
+In the end, Juniper brought the food to the refectory.
 The food, undoubtedly in poor condition, was presented with pride, but the friars found it inedible.
-The Guardian, angered by the waste, severely reprimanded Brother Juniper.
-He, repentant and humiliated, fell to the ground and confessed his fault, comparing his mistake to serious offenses.
+Angered by the waste, the Guardian severely reprimanded Juniper, who fell to the ground and confessed his fault, comparing his mistake to serious offenses.

-Despite the initial disapproval, the Guardian recognized that Brother Junípero’s effort, although poorly executed, reflected great simplicity and charity.
-In the end, the Guardian expressed that he would rather Brother Juniper waste food in this manner if it meant preserving his admirable simplicity and dedication.
+Despite the initial disapproval, the Guardian recognized that Juniper's effort, although poorly executed, reflected great simplicity and charity.
+In the end, the Guardian expressed that he would rather Juniper waste food in this manner if it meant preserving his admirable simplicity and dedication.